Our Investment thesis

 Warren Buffet says - "Be fearful when others are greedy, and greedy when others are fearful."

-With that, we believe the market is becoming more and more fearful over time.
-All said, while the market has changed, our approach to capturing and creating value hasn't.
+With that, we believe the market is becoming more and more fearful each passing day.
+All said, while the market has changed, our approach to capturing and creating value has not.
 By sticking to the fundamentals, we believe we can capture the best opportunities this new market creates.

 Our criteria for investment begins with an asset's ability to create cash flow substantially over and above its cost to own.
 Healthy cash flows, don't only create immediate returns for investors, but also ensures sustainability in any market cycle.
 Unlike more traditional methods (mutual fund, 401k, stocks, bonds and CDs), cash flow provides financial benefits in the present vs. only in the future.